ZAMBIA BIRDING TOUR WITH ZIMBABWE EXTENSION: DETAILED ITINERARY

-Zambia & Zimbabwe: Day 8 After some final birding in the Livingstone region we head eastwards to the Choma region of southern Zambia for a two nights stay in the Nkanga Conservation Area.
+Zambia: Day 12 After some final birding in the Livingstone region we head eastwards to the Choma region of southern Zambia for a two nights stay in the Nkanga Conservation Area.
 We will be staying in stylish and very comfortable accommodation and join our hosts in the main house each evening for our meals, an experience that makes for a most welcoming and friendly stay.
 We may arrive at Nkanga in time for some initial exploration.

-Zambia & Zimbabwe: Day 9 The Nkanga Conservation Area contains several cattle ranches and farms that have been actively protecting the local wildlife and are involved in mammal reintroduction schemes.
+Zambia: Day 13 The Nkanga Conservation Area contains several cattle ranches and farms that have been actively protecting the local wildlife and are involved in mammal reintroduction schemes.

 Our interest here lies primarily with the striking endemic Chaplin’s Barbet.
-This threatened barbet occurs only in a restricted area of Zambia that is probably as small as a few hundred square kilometres!
+This threatened barbet occurs only in a restricted area of Zambia.
+Although its range extends to several thousand square kilometres, it is generally erratic at the periphery and the regularly inhabited areas may only amount to some hundreds of square kilometres.
 The bird needs plenty of Ficus sycomorus fig trees for its source of food and it is threatened when these are cleared for cultivation.
 We shall be scanning the fig trees scattered across the open grasslands in search of bright white dots that could ultimately prove to be the bird itself.

 The ranch house overlooks an attractive small dam surrounded by dense thickets and beautiful open miombo woodland, which is an excellent place to find the sparsely-distributed Racket-tailed Roller and Miombo Pied Barbet.
 Further special birds of Nkanga include Stierling’s Wren-Warbler, Souza’s Shrike and African Spotted Creeper.